albinvestin/Ausgeballen2/README.md

 [] add score
 [] Read all of this: https://www.cplusplus.com/articles/y8hv0pDG/
 [] Modify members of other classes and passing them by reference is bad practice, either use smart pointers for this or could this be structured in another way?
+[] Add check so that players are moving from eachother so that they do not get stuck in eachother.
+Or is this a feature? >:D

 References:
 https://floating-point-gui.de/errors/comparison/